openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `invalid_ack_id`: The `ack_id` in the acknowledgement request was invalid.

 It is at the discretion of the Wallet whether to retry the request or not.
+It is up to the Issuer to decide how to proceed after returning an error response.
 The following is a non-normative example of an Acknowledgement Error Response where an invalid `ack_id` value was used:

 ```